BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: The BASICS dataset

 \subsection{Material selection}

-Our motivation in this work, as previously mentioned, is to develop a semantically diverse point cloud quality assessment database for a telepresence application in which a real scene is captured, compressed, transmitted, and displayed using point clouds.
-In almost all applications of telepresence, humans are the main subject of the communication.
-Therefore, it is important to capture the point clouds that represent humans.
-Additionally, pets or other animals can be part of the scene in some applications.
-Inanimate objects will be in the scene, and they can also be a topic of work meetings (e.g., designing objects) or education applications (e.g., museum artifacts).
-Lastly, buildings or background landscape can also be part of the contents in telepresence applications.

-Considering the above discussion, we identify fundamental building blocks and corresponding semantic categories for point cloud contents to include in the database.
-Three main categories are selected for prospective 3D models for the reference content: \textit{(i)} humans \& animals, \textit{(ii)} inanimate objects, and \textit{(iii)} buildings \& landscapes.
-Screenshots of sample figures from each category are shown in Fig.~\ref{fig:DBcategories}.
+In order to construct a point cloud quality assessment dataset that encompasses semantic diversity tailored for telepresence applications, we gathered a total of 75 point clouds, distributed across three semantic categories.
+Despite the broad scope of these categories, they remain highly relevant within the context of telepresence applications.
+The categories we have defined are ``Humans \& Animals (HA)'', ``Inanimate Objects (IA)'', ``Buildings \& Landscapes (BL)'', collectively covering a comprehensive set of subjects such as animals, humans, everyday items, vehicles, architectural structures and natural landscapes. \figref{fig:semantic_cat_sample_frames} offers a visual glimpse into each of these categories.

-For the data collection and material selection part, we aimed to collect as many publicly available point clouds as possible, which could be redistributable.
-However, many data sources restrict redistribution.
-Therefore, we acquired the 3D models from two sources: collaborator studios (i.e., V-SENSE studio and XD Productions) and an online repository for 3D model sharing called SketchFab\footnote{https://www.sketchfab.com/}.
-Even in this case, there were not many point cloud sources.
-Therefore, we gathered 3D meshes and generated point clouds via sampling the mesh surface (cf. Section~\ref{subsec:database_preprocess}).
+For the data collection and material selection part, our primary objective was to collect a comprehensive repository of publicly available point clouds that could be freely redistributed.
+However, numerous data sources impose strict restrictions on redistribution.
+Consequently, we acquired the 3D models from two sources: collaborator studios (i.e., V-SENSE studio\footnote{https://v-sense.scss.tcd.ie/} and XD Productions\footnote{https://www.xdprod.com/}) as well as an online repository for 3D model sharing called SketchFab\footnote{https://www.sketchfab.com/}.
+Even in this case, availability of point clouds was somewhat limited.
+To address this, we gathered 3D meshes and generated point clouds via sampling the mesh surface, as detailed in Section~\ref{subsec:database_preprocess}.

 In total, 104 models were handpicked by three authors of this paper considering the semantic categories described above.
-After eliminating very similar materials, the models with non-ideal characteristics (e.g., highly reflective material, imperfect texturing etc.), and the least relevant semantic categories, the total number of models were dropped to 75.
+Following the removal of materials that exhibited significant similarity, models with highly reflective surfaces and imperfect texturing, as well as those with loose semantic associations to their respective categories, the total count of models was reduced to a final selection of 75.
+For each model, information regarding its source (a SketchFab URL if applicable), file format, statistics, and licensing details can be accessed in the dataset repository\cref{fn:zenodo}.